 - The Big Guy: Bulldozer.

-- Braids, Beads and Buckskins: Little Sure Shot wears feathers on the back of his helmet, but they're commented on and justified, in that, as a sniper, he needs to be identifiable from a long distance.
+- Braids, Beads and Buckskins: Little Sure Shot wears feathers on the back of his helmet, in case you couldn't tell he was Native American.
+Hey, he earned 'em, he's gonna wear 'em.

 - Breakout Villain: The Iron Major died at the end of his first story, but was popular enough to bring back several times.

-- Canon Discontinuity: Now, any story that does not have Rock dying "from the last bullet fired in the last battle on the last day" of fighting in the ETO, including "General" Rock acting as Chairman of the Joint Chiefs of Staff during the Luthor Administration.
+- Canon Discontinuity: Now, any story that does not have Rock dying "from the last bullet fired in the last battle on the last day" of fighting in the ETO, including the Haney The Brave and the Bold issues (though many people will say they only take place in Bob Haney's wonderfully wacky sub-verse) and "General" Rock acting as Chairman of the Joint Chiefs of Staff during the Luthor Administration.
+(Of course, General Rock wasn't Rock in that series either.
+It was ultimately hinted to be the still-alive Unknown Soldier).

 - Cold Sniper: Little Sure Shot.